domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Break the cycle.

-The cure to existential boredom: Immerse yourself in culture & nature.
+The cure to existential boredom: Immerse yourself in culture and nature.
 Publish.

 Trust statistics.
 It's essential to have faith in statistics.
 Statistics is the basis of Truth.